gobengo/ContentJS/src/main.coffee.md

 					throw "Content::html must be passed a String of HTML"
 				@_html = newHtml

+It's conventional for JavaScript objects to have a `.toString` method that will return a String representation.
+Easy, we'll just return the HTML

+			toString: () ->
+				return @html()

 This module exports the `Content` constructor

 		exports.Content = Content